Occipital neuralgia and Suboccipital headache – C2 neuralgia treatments without nerve block or surgery

 Your doctor may think you have Occipital neuralgia because your migraine medications are not working

-In the journal Headache, (3) researchers at the Department of Neurology, University of Southern California, Keck School of Medicine, conducted a study to identify differences in patient symptoms with a diagnosed isolated occipital neuralgia and patients with occipital neuralgia who also had migraine headache.
+In The Journal of Head and Face Pain, (6) researchers at the Department of Neurology, the University of Southern California, Keck School of Medicine, conducted a study to identify differences in patient symptoms with a diagnosed isolated occipital neuralgia and patients with occipital neuralgia who also had a migraine headache.

-The doctors of this study were trying to sort though confusion.
+The doctors of this study were trying to sort through the confusion.
 Here is what they said:

 - “Occipital neuralgia is an uncommon cause of headaches.
 Very little is known about the pain characteristics and associated features of patients with occipital neuralgia and migraine headache and whether these pain characteristics differ from those of patients with isolated occipital neuralgia.”